 - a.
 An individual with a service animal in training may enter University buildings with the animal, provided: - i.
 The individual is an approved trainer who is an agent of an organization recognized as reputable and competent to provide such training; - ii.
-Faculty/staff must submit proof to IAE that he or she is an approved trainer as required in the Texas Human Resources Code § 121.003; - iii.
-If living in University housing, faculty/staff must follow the procedures for requesting a housing accommodation set out above in Section II(c); - iv.
+The individual submits proof to DASS, if a student, or to IAE, if an employee, that he or she is an approved trainer as required in the Texas Human Resources Code § 121.003; - iii.
+If living in University housing, a student must follow the procedures for requesting a housing accommodation set out above in Section II(c); - iv.
 If living in University housing, faculty/staff must follow the procedures for requesting a housing accommodation set out in [insert link to RLSH animals on campus procedures]; and - v.
-The animal is adequately under the control of the trainer as required by the University Animal Policy.
+The animal is adequately under the control of the trainer as required by University Policy 13.9, Animals on Campus.